xeger/docker-compose/README.md

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.

 To install this gem onto your local machine, run `bundle exec rake install`.
-To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).
+To release a new version, [create a GitHub release](https://github.com/xeger/docker-compose/releases/new) and the `.gem` file will be automatically uploaded to RubyGems and GitHub Packages.

+The automated publication workflow renders `rake release` obsolete, and also makes the committed contents of `version.rb` irrelevant -- the version file is updated on the fly during the publish workflow.
+As a convention, we leave the committed file set to `X.99.0-dev` to signify a development copy of the gem's source code but preserve major-version compatibility.
+This facilitates testing of prerelease versions of this gem in other local codebases using the Gemfile `path:` option.

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/xeger/docker-compose.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](contributor-covenant.org) code of conduct.

 ## License